 I am an applied linguist and a linguistic anthropologist.
 My research examines the social and cultural patterning of learning and language development in communities whose members use multiple languages and participate in multiple learning traditions.

-Within the Department of Teaching and Learning, I am a core faculty member of two areas of study: Language, Education, & Society (LES) and Foreign & Second Language Education (FSLED).
+Within the Department of Teaching and Learning, I am a core faculty member of two areas of study: Language, Education, & Society (LES) and Foreign, Second & Multilingual Language Education (FSMLE).